Farmers Irrigation District strives to promote ecologically, socially, and economically

 sustainable agriculture by providing energy and irrigation service for the common good

 Irrigation Season Notification: Irrigation season ended on September 30th.
 The irrigation season for the Hood River Basin is set by state law and FID can not provide irrigation water outside of that season.
-Even though it is exceptionally warm and dry this October, there is no flexibility in the irrigation season dates.
-It is a violation of Oregon water law and District policies to use FID water for irrigation after September 30th.
+It is a violation of Oregon water law and District policies to use FID water for irrigation before April 15th.

-System Notification: Parts of the system may still be charged for orchard spray water or other legal uses.
-This water may not be used for irrigation after September 30th.
-Ensure the water supply to your property has been shut off before opening drains or otherwise attempting to winterize your private system.
+System Notification: Parts of the system may still be charged for hydropower or other legal uses.
+This water may not be used for irrigation before April 15th.

 Payment Notification: Learn how to pay your bill online here.
 Please disregard any emails about unpaid bills.
 Farmers Irrigation District does not send out bill payment notices via email.

 Check out the Annual Newsletter to learn about 2022 operations, 2023 rates, cost-share opportunities, and other District updates.

 10-28-22 FID Puts Electric Vehicle to the Test